AlemclSec/AlemclSec/README.md

 Hi, I’m @AlemclSec
 I'm a B.S.
 Student in CIS | CyberSecurity

 Interested in Network Security and all that it brings!

-I’m currently studying Ethical hacking, intending to be certified I joined GitHub to find similar enthusiasts with the goal of;
+I’m currently studying Ethical hacking, intending to be certified

+I joined GitHub to find similar enthusiasts with the goal of:

-expanding our knowledge and creating beneficial projects (Note: Project may or may not be helpful XD!)
+expanding our knowledge and creating beneficial projects

+(Note: Project may or may not be helpful XD!)

 To reach me